er-ri/cheatsheets/README.md

 `Amazon Personalize` -> A fully managed machine learning service that uses your data to generate item **recommendations** for your users.
 `SMOTE(Synthetic Minority Oversampling Technique)` -> A technique to **over-sample** the minority classes while avoiding overfitting.
 `One-class SVM` -> unsupervised, learns a decision function for **novelty** detection.
-`Bayesian optimization` -> Build a probability model of the objective function and uses it to select **hyperparameter** to evaluate in the true objective function.
 `Breadth-first search(BFS)` -> An algorithm for searching a tree *data structure* for a node that satisfies a given property.
 `Random Search(RS)` -> A technique where random combinations of the **hyperparameters** are used to find the best solution for the built model.
 `Grid Search` -> A tuning technique that attempts to compute the optimum values of **hyperparameters**.